 The rail-trail is part of the regional Hudson River Valley Greenway trail system and is also a National Recreation Trail.
-Its development and continued maintenance was and is truly a labor of love on behalf of area volunteers, whose hard work clearing the disused corridor shows.
-Notably, a community of Hutterites planked the Springtown bridge, just north of New Paltz, and built the benches.
+Its development and continued maintenance was and

 Other eateries in Gardiner include the Tuthill House at the Mill, housed in a grist mill dating to 1788 (a National Historic Landmark) and featuring grass-fed beef, seafood, pasta and local ingredients.
 For good old-fashioned German cuisine, raise a stein at the Mountain Brauhaus, owned by the same family since 1955.
 They serve contemporary and classic German cuisine and feature locally grown meats and produce.
 They also accommodate vegans, vegetarians and those on a gluten-free diet.